hlekha/SolarSystem/README.md

 <p align="center">
   $$a = \frac{-GM}{r^2} \hat {r}$$
 </p>
 Note that the smaller mass cancels out, indicating that the resulting gravitational acceleration is independent of its mass.
-This is consistent with the underlying concept of the larger mass always attracts the smaller mass.
+This is consistent with the underlying concept that the accerleration that the smaller mass experiences is exerted from the larger mass of the system.

+Tailoring this to our project, and with our assumptions made (the only forces acting upon a given planet is the force of the Sun), this equation applies to each bpdy in the Solar System.

 ## The Verlet Algorithm